johntchampion/verse-memorize-ui/README.md

 blocked, because `requestPermission()` resolves straight back to `denied` without asking anyone.
 Reset the permission to _Ask_ in site settings to get the button back — no need to flip the toggle.

-## Out of scope for v1

-Offline exercise-taking, dark mode, admin/verse-editing UI, and anything beyond simple CSS transitions.

-Push notifications are built, with one caveat worth setting expectations about: on iOS, Web Push exists only in a PWA installed to the Home Screen (16.4+), the APIs are simply absent in a Safari tab, and a denied permission is effectively permanent short of deleting and re-adding the app.
-The toggle detects all of that and explains it, but a real fraction of iPhone users will never get through it.